Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 }

-The following Neon API method lists compute endpoints for the specified project.
-A compute endpoint belongs to a Neon project.
+The following Neon API method lists computes for the specified project.
+A compute belongs to a Neon project.
 To view the API documentation for this method, refer to the Neon API reference.

 GET /projects/{project_id}/endpoints